Open/Close Menu We're All Your Walls Need

 1. Clear and Clean the Room

-The very first step in prepping a room for painting is clearing the room.
-Yes, this is obvious but when we say “clear the room,” we’re talking about clearing everything out of the room that you will be painting in.
-Many people think that they can simply move large furniture around the room as they move onto each wall like a game of Four Corners.
-It is more efficient to move large furniture only twice – once out of the room and and once back in.
-You will have more space to work and it will save time.
+The very first step in prepping a room for painting is clearing the space.
+Yes, this is obvious, but when we say “clear the room,” we’re talking about removing everything from the room you will paint.
+Many people think they can move large furniture around the room as they move onto each wall like a game of Four Corners.
+Moving large furniture only twice – once out of the room and once back in is more efficient.
+You will have more space to work, and it will save time.

 As for cleaning the room, a vacuum with a brush attachment is perfect for cleaning baseboards, closet shelves, door trim, and around windows.
 Once the room is clean, lay out your drop cloths.